ArgonDesign/alogic/doc/statements.md

 #### Shorthand assignments (combinatorial)

-All binary operators are available in the shorthand assignment form, including when the target is a concatenation or other compound lvalue:
+All binary operators are available in the shorthand assignment form, including when the target is a concatenation or other compound lvalue (<a href="http://afiddle.argondesign.com/?example=statements_shorthand.alogic">fiddle here</a>):

 ```
   a >>= 2;